 Another possible cause is the Non-Volatile Random-Access Memory (NVRAM) issue, as Apple puts in this article:

 “…if your Mac starts up from a disk other than the one selected in Startup Disk preferences, or a question mark icon briefly appears before your Mac starts up, you might need to reset NVRAM.”

-How to unfreeze: optimize login items and reset NVRAM
+How to fix: optimize login items and reset NVRAM

 Note: there may be some launch agents that do not show under Login Items, but they still run on startup.
-You can disable or remove them in CleanMyMac (via Extentions > Launch Agents, as shown below)
+You can find and disable them via CleanMyMac (via Optimization > Launch Agents, as shown below).

 Resetting NVRAM is easy and risk-free.
-Simply shut down you Mac and press the four combination keys as shown in this video guide.
+Simply shut down your Mac and press the four combination keys as shown in this guide.

 If you are on a MacBook Pro or MacBook Air, hold down the Power button (located on the keyboard for newer MacBooks) for 5 seconds or so, until the system shuts down completely.
 Then press it again to start.

 It’s annoying to see Mac keeps freezing or frozen to death, and that happens from time to time.
-Reasons vary from case to case, while the common one is Mac uses up the RAM memory and has to opt for disk memory.
-But there are things you can do to fix the issue, though it depends on what kind of “freeze" you’re facing.
+Reasons vary from case to case.
+But there are things you can do to fix the issue, though it depends on what kind of “freeze” situations you’re facing.

-One more thing: don’t forget to back up your Mac data on a regular basis.
-Because when your Mac is totally frozen you’ll have to force quit apps or reboot, during the process you may lose some files due to not being saved in time.
-A backup is golden protection plan for data disasters.
+One more thing: don’t forget to back up your Mac on a regular basis.
+Because when your Mac is totally frozen, you’ll have to force quit apps or reboot, during the process you may lose some files.
+A backup is the best protection plan for data disasters.

-Have you managed to unfreeze your Mac?
-Or you happen to discover a new solution?
+Have you managed to fix the Mac freezing issue?
+Or do you happen to discover a new solution?
 Leave a comment and let us know.